-Activities and Information About the Biddulph Valley Way
+Activities and information about the Biddulph Valley Way

 The Biddulph Valley Way is route 55 of the National Cycle Network.
 For more information please visit the Sustrans website.
 Please be mindful of other users as this a shared usage path.
 Please slow down when passing horses or walkers.

 OS Explorer maps are recommended to help you find your own routes and rides in the area.
 OS Explorer sheet 268 Wilmslow, Macclesfield and Congleton covers this area.

-Further Walking in the Area
+Further walking in the area

 The Macclesfield Canal towpath can be reached from the Biddulph Valley Way.
 It is 42km (26 miles) long and forms the eastern section of the Cheshire Ring Canal Walk, a 156km (97 mile) route.
 For information on towpath and waterside walks visit the Canal and River Trust website.

 The Gritstone Trail is a challenging 56km (35 mile) route stretching from Disley to Kidsgrove.
-It runs along part of the Biddulph Valley Way, just follow the fingerposts and yellow waymark discs with a 'G' in a footprint.
+It runs along part of the Biddulph Valley Way, just follow the fingerposts and waymark discs with a 'G' in a footprint.
 For more information on the trail see the Gritstone Trail page.

 If walking the Biddulph Valley Way it is well worth taking a short detour for a look at Dane-in-Shaw Pasture Site of Special Scientific Interest, particularly in the summer months when the meadow and pasture are in flower.
 If you're lucky you may spot a flash of electric blue as a Kingfisher flies past along Dane-in-Shaw Brook or you may hear the yaffle of a Green Woodpecker.

-History of the Railway Line
+History of the railway line

 The Biddulph Valley Railway Line was constructed and financed by the North Staffordshire Railway Company.
 It ran as a loop from Stoke-on-Trent to Congleton, via Biddulph and Ford Green, rejoining the main Macclesfield to Stafford line at Congleton.
 The long earth ramp that runs from the Macclesfield Canal aqueduct towards the viaduct was used to carry the line to the main railway network which runs over the Ten Arches.
 This area of the canal aqueduct was known as Congleton Lower Junction.
 A branch line also ran from Lower Junction to Brunswick Wharf in Buglawton.
 The Mossley Halt Station was located by the bridge that spans Reades Lane, and from here coal-miners and furnace-men travelled to and from Black Bull Coal Mine.